1dv031/syllabus/lectures/00_Course-Introduction/slides.md

 * 1 examination assignment (written examination)

 <!-- {_style="font-size: 75%"} -->
+Note:
+How can we deploy and manage our servers?<br />
+How do we choose the right methods of operation?<br />
+Start in 2 weeks

 --
 ## Part 3 - Server installation and operations
 <!-- {_style="font-size:140%"} -->
 Goals: